 Great for Business?

 It helps the running industry that marathon is the new golf, a networking opportunity that brings together the crème de la crème of customers — from Reliance honcho Anil Ambani and TCS chief N Chandrasekaran to Bollywood stars Katrina Kaif, John Abraham and Milind Soman.
-Additionally the races also tug at your heartstrings, with their share of philanthropy.
-Runners can top their registration fee with a donation to charity; some organisers set aside a part of the race proceeds for a cause.

 “Once you are assured of a mega sponsor for, say, three or five years, it helps in building the run as a property and attract other sponsors,” explains a marathon organiser.